Team: 3 UX / UI Designers

 User testing of the current site helped provide a clearer picture as we analyzed the results and found similarities in user frustrations - the site was confusing to navigate.

-Given the monstrous size of the navigation, my partner and I agreed it would be helpful to run card sorting tests as this is the preferred method of navigation for about half of our users.
+Given the monstrous size of the navigation, my partner and I agreed it would be helpful to run card sorting tests as about half of our users opted to use the navigation function.
 We each split up several remote card sorting tests of the site content.
-This turned out to be the most illuminating testing of all as our users felt the site should be organized differently.
+This turned out to be the most illuminating testing of all as our users felt the site should be organized differently than how it is currently set up.

 Department of Interior